Exclusive (album): Critical reception

 Exclusive received generally positive reviews from critics, scoring 69 out of 100 based on 11 reviews on Metacritic.
-Andy Kellman of AllMusic praised Brown singing ability reviewing the album, and found that its material to "push all the right target-demographic buttons".
+Andy Kellman of AllMusic praised Brown's singing ability while reviewing the album and noted that its material "[pushes] all the right target-demographic buttons".
 Rob Sheffield from Rolling Stone said that “Brown seals the deal with Exclusive, an all-grown-up album on a level with Justin Timberlake's Justified (2002), Rihanna's Good Girl Gone Bad (2007) or even Bobby Brown's King of Stage (1986)", ending up saying "it's hard to imagine he doesn't have an album's worth of hits here".
-Mark Hammers of Boston Globe in a positive review said that"If there was ever a record created to turn an R&B singer into a superstar, it's Brown's sophomore effort".
+Mark Hammers of Boston Globe in a positive review said that "If there was ever a record created to turn an R&B singer into a superstar, it's Brown's sophomore effort".
 Vibe's Iyana Robertson stated that on Exclusive Brown is "tapping more electric up-tempos, swimming deep in hip-hop waters and annihilating the pop arena".
+HotNewHipHop in a retrospective review commented that "Exclusive undeniably cemented Chris Brown's foothold in the music industry as more than a fleeting teenage sensation.
+Its release heralded the arrival of a versatile artist capable of sculpting his youthful exuberance into a more polished, varied sound."

-Neil Drumming from Entertainment Weekly rated the album as B− said that, "Like his onscreen (This Christmas) character, Brown is most charming when he's playing up his youth: singing of MySpace romance, meeting his girl's 'pops,' and such".
+Neil Drumming from Entertainment Weekly rated the album a B− saying that, "Like his onscreen (This Christmas) character, Brown is most charming when he's playing up his youth: singing of MySpace romance, meeting his girl's 'pops,' and such".
 But he also said, "sadly, Brown's adolescent voice and playful scatting — while cute — are steamrolled by pushy collaborators, whether it's those Stargate guys (Ne-Yo, Rihanna) falling back on that ol' guitar noodling, or T-Pain milking his vocoder.
 Ease back, people, and let the boy sing".
 However, Sal Cinquemani of Slant Magazine criticized the unoriginality of the album, writing, "...there's still nothing very 'exclusive' about Exclusive at all."
-Michael Arceneaux of PopMatters wrote, "Exclusive seems aimless, an album where Brown is doing what he’s told versus being the anchor of his own ship."
+Michael Arceneaux of PopMatters wrote, "Exclusive seems aimless, an album where Brown is doing what he's told versus being the anchor of his own ship."
 The album ranked number 34 on Rolling Stone's list of the Top 50 Albums of 2007.